ajvillegas/vagabond/README.txt

 = Does this theme support any plugins? =

-Vagabond includes support for Infinite Scroll in Jetpack and it integrates with the Breadcrumbs Trail plugin.
+Vagabond includes support for Infinite Scroll in [Jetpack](https://wordpress.org/plugins/jetpack/) and it integrates with the [Breadcrumb Trail](https://wordpress.org/plugins/breadcrumb-trail/) plugin, [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) and [AJV Portfolio](https://github.com/ajvillegas/ajv-portfolio) out of the box.

 == Changelog ==